 Path to Working in Color Therapy Counseling

-- Bachelor’s/Certification: The bachelor’s path to becoming a certified Color Therapist involves the completion of a Bachelor’s in Psychology or other related field.
-This can provide students with a foundation knowledge of psychological development and mental health alongside their Color Therapy certification program.
+- Bachelor’s/Certification: The bachelor’s path to becoming a certified color therapist involves completing a bachelor’s in psychology or another related field.
+This can provide students with a foundational knowledge of psychological development and mental health alongside their color therapy certification program.

-- Master’s/Certification: Some learners in this discipline may choose to pursue licensing as a counselor before training in Color Therapy.
-This process includes completing an accredited Master’s in Counseling program, engaging in supervised work experiences, and applying for licensure in their state.
-Certification courses or training programs in Color Therapy can be completed in a short time frame through the online setting.
+- Master’s/Certification: Some learners in this discipline may choose to pursue licensing as a counselor before training in color therapy.
+This process includes completing an accredited master’s in counseling program, engaging in supervised work experiences, and applying for licensure in their state.
+Certification courses or training programs in color therapy can be completed in a short time through the online setting.

-- Certification/Training: There are currently no licensing or certification standards for Color Therapy throughout the U.S. Some practitioners wishing to provide Color Therapy services in the holistic or spa setting can complete online training courses in order to start providing this service to their clients.
+- Certification/Training: There are currently no licensing or certification standards for color therapy; however, candidates may want to pursue counseling licensure to open up more career opportunities.
+Some practitioners wishing to provide color therapy services in the holistic or spa setting can master color therapy online to start providing this service to their clients.

 Important Color Therapy Counseling Organizations to Know

-The International Wheel of Colour Association (IWOA) is an international professional organization that is joined by Color Therapists all over the world.
-This organization can provide you with the opportunity to network with other professionals in your field, which can be increasingly beneficial to new and upcoming therapists.
+The International Wheel of Color Association (IWOC) is an international professional organization that is joined by color therapists all over the world.
+This organization can provide you with the opportunity to network with other professionals in your field; networking can be increasingly beneficial to new and upcoming therapists.

-This organization can also provide you with access to new studies and findings in this field as a means for learning about new technologies for use in your own practice.
+This organization may also grant access to new studies and findings in this field as a means for learning about new technologies for use in your own practice.
 Since this is a newer form of therapy, new techniques may emerge regularly for you to utilize.

 Color Therapy Counseling Career Options

 These alternative therapists can work with clients in different age groups and are often offered as part of a larger pool of services from their organization.
-You could have access to more career settings if you engage in more intensive educational training during your collegiate experience.
+You can have access to more career settings if you engage in more intensive educational training during your college experience.

-Graduates that have received their Master’s in Counseling and pursued further certification in Color Therapy may have more freedom to practice individually in the public.
-Since licensed counselors are permitted to practice privately, pursuing this level of education may be more beneficial than just the initial training.
+Graduates who have received their master’s in counseling and pursued further certification in color therapy may have more career options.
+Since licensed counselors are permitted to practice privately, pursuing licensure may be more beneficial than just the initial training.